birotaio/vue-tech-test/README.md

 ### Initialization

-In a terminal, simply run:
+Clone this repository, and in a terminal, simply run:
 ```sh
 sh init-box.sh <box_id>
 ```